enterstudio/Microsoft-Lync-Connector/README.md

-# Microsoft-Lync-Connector
+# Microsoft Lync Connector

 Version 3.0
-Compatible with Telligent Evolution 8.5
+Compatible with Zimbra Social 8.5

 #### Dependencies

 The Microsoft Lync Connector requires Lync Server 2013.
-A Trusted Application needs to be setup to allow the connector to community with Lync.
+A Trusted Application needs to be set up to allow the connector to communicate with Lync.

 **Lync 2013**
 - Microsoft.Rtc.Collaboration.dll